 The appearance of a crack at this boundary leads to jumps of atoms in front of the crack tip, which causes strong local heating of the material.
-The heated metal is more ductile, it changes the nature of the fracture and slows down the crack.
-This allows the sample to maintain strength at low temperatures.
+The heated metal is more plastic, it changes the nature of the fracture and slows down the crack.
+This allows the sample to maintain its strength at low temperatures.

 The technology for creating the new composite is based on classical soldering and does not require high costs.
-The multilayer composite material is planned for use in astronautics, cryogenic industry, and polar latitudes.
+The multilayer composite material is planned for use in astronautics, the cryogenic industry, and polar latitudes.

 Earlier, www1.ru reported that the Kurchatov Institute is developing a new lightweight and ultra-strong material for bulletproof vests.